John-Nik/portfolio/README.md

 <br>

 **0.13.1:** Changed the button of the form into a fixed 100px width, and changed the form names to see which form netlify is detecting

+**0.13.2:** Added netlify CLI to debug in a local environment server along side testing other things